ZvonimirKoprivnjak/Sustava-za-korekciju-putanje-ind.-robota-u-zavarivanju-primjenom-laserskog-vizijskog-sustava/fanuc_TP_karel/README.md

 # FANUC Karel Code

-This folder contains FANUC Karel programs for the industrial welding robot.
+This folder contains FANUC TP and Karel programs for the industrial robot.

 ## Contents